HorizenOfficial/Sidechains-SDK/examples/simpleapp/mc_sc_workflow_example.md

 Run zen node for regtest network:
 `./zend -regtest -websocket`

-Generate 420 blocks to enable Sidechain logic (otherwise sidechain can't be created):
+Generate 450 blocks to enable Sidechain logic with versions support.
+Otherwise, sidechain can't be created.
-`./zen-cli -regtest generate 420`

-In case of Sidechain version 1, it is necessary to generate at least 450 blocks, so the command should be:
 `./zen-cli -regtest generate 450`

 As a result id of generated blocks are printed:
 ```